jax-parker/Farming_Quiz_For_Kids/README.md

 - The website has three sections, the start section where the player can enter their name, the question section, where the player can read and click on their choice of answer then click next for the next question and a message section, where the player gets a message which includes their name.
 The player can then replay the game or return to the start section where someone else can enter their name and play or they can play again.

 ### Features Left to Implement
-- Add scoring to the question section so the player knows which question they are on and how many are incorrect or correct.
+- Play a tune when the play is sent the message.
-- Maybe add a high scores section that keeps a record of who has played and what score they achieved.
+- Add a high scores section that keeps a record of who has played and what score they achieved so returning players can see what score they need to beat.
+-Add a question status bar so players can see what number question out of how many they are on.
 ***
 ## Technologies